In Tribute to Peter C. Moore

 Tribute from Charlie Drew

-I had no inkling at the time of the impact Peter would have on kids like me.
+When I first saw Peter Moore in the summer of 1963, I had no inkling of the impact Peter would have on kids like me.
 Peter knew that to reach the independent school world he would have to raise up a community of leaders who could make Christ interesting by their teaching, smarts, humor, example, and love.
-This he did with single-minded dedication and astonishing effectiveness.
-Thanks to Peter, thousands of young people like me met Christ, learned how to talk about him to others, made long-standing friendships (I met my wife-to-be at FOCUS), and grew up to see their children’s faith kindled and formed.
-Hundreds of us found our way into vocational Christian service.
-And along the way (crucially important) we laughed a lot, thanks to the fun and creative people Peter gathered around him: I actually got to lip-sync Bernstein’s “I Feel Pretty” with Peter (and was it John Howe and Dick Keyes?) “singing” backup in outlandish costume.
+Thanks to Peter, thousands of young people like me met Christ, learned how to talk about him to others, made long-standing friendships, and grew up to see their own children’s faith kindled and formed.
+And along the way (crucially important) we laughed a lot, thanks to the fun and creative people Peter gathered around him.
+Rare among parachurch leaders, Peter showed young leaders like me how to love the church, both in its denominational specificity and universality, as he welcomed into the FOCUS orbit people from all over.

 Charlie Drew